 Wir verwenden Cookies, um dir den bestmöglichen Service zu bieten.
 Wenn du die Webseite weiter benutzt, stimmst du der Verwendung von Cookies zu.Mehr lesen

 How do you live your life if your past is based on a lie?
-A new novel in both verse and prose from #1 New York Times bestselling author, Ellen Hopkins.
+Find out in this “satisfied and moving story” (Publishers Weekly, starred review) in both verse and prose from #1 New York Times bestselling author, Ellen Hopkins.
 For as long as she can remember, it’s been just Ariel and Dad.
 Ariel’s mom disappeared when she was a baby.
 Dad says home is wherever the two of them are, but Ariel is now seventeen and after years of new apartments, new schools, and new faces, all she wants is to put down some roots.
 Complicating things are Monica and Gabe, both of whom have stirred a different kind of desire.